rht-labs/tech-exercise/docs/1-the-manual-menace/8-forecastle-101.md

 # 🍄 Accessing Your Developer Console via Forecastle

-> To access your applications and developer tools via the web console, Stakater provides two options; `OpenShift Console` and `Forecastle`.

-> Forecastle provides a central control plane for accessing all your tools and applications in your cluster.
+> Stakater [Forecastle](https://github.com/stakater/Forecastle) provides a central control plane for accessing all your tools and applications in your cluster.
 It also dynamically discovers new applications and installed tools, giving you the much needed convenience to develop and manage your applications.

 1. To access the Forecastle developer console, click on the menu button beside your cluster.